mikeskitt/ESP8266-LED-SERVER-with-EEPROM/README.md

   build in other LED controls
   Add timer/ on off time

-Additional : Sync signal via HTTP POST added
+Additional : Sync signal via HTTP POST added.
+Sync to same effect across all servers.